irosyadi/wiki-garden/research/thesis-structure.md

 ---
-aliases: ['Development of Digital Twin-based Prognosis and Health Management (PHM) for Electrical Motor in Electric Vehicle ', Thesis Structure]
+aliases: [Development of Digital Twin-based Prognosis and Health Management (PHM) for Electrical Motor in Electric Vehicle, 'Development of Digital Twin-based Prognosis and Health Management (PHM) for Electrical Motor in Electric Vehicle ', Thesis Structure]
-title: 'Development of Digital Twin-based Prognosis and Health Management (PHM) for Electrical Motor in Electric Vehicle '
+title: Development of Digital Twin-based Prognosis and Health Management (PHM) for Electrical Motor in Electric Vehicle
 date: 2022-09-27 19:42
 tags: ['thesis']
 ---